 GSA Opportunities.
 An IMDA student representative is required.

 Internal Grants through GSA.
 IMDA Graduate Students are eligible to apply for up to $1000 per year for up to 2 years to produce their work, or between $250- 1000 per travel for a conference related to their work.
 See eligibility, application and reimbursement forms.

 UMBC’s Graduate School offers internal and external funding opportunities, including fellowships and information on financial aid.

-RTKL AWARD After achieving candidacy, and one year before an IMDA students anticipated thesis exhibition, students are eligible to apply for an RTKL award.
-This is a merit based award only offered to 1 M.F.A. candidate toward their thesis exhibition at the CADVC.
+RTKL AWARD After achieving candidacy, and one year before IMDA students anticipated thesis exhibition, students are eligible to apply for an RTKL award.
+This is a merit-based award only offered to one M.F.A. candidate toward their thesis exhibition at the CADVC.